 - Add to the mixing bowl, beat in 1 large egg, 2 teaspoons pure vanilla extract, 2 teaspoons lemon juice, and 1 teaspoon lemon zest to combine.

-- Gently blend in 3 cups gluten free all-purpose flour and ½ teaspoon Kosher salt.
+- Gently blend in 3 cups gluten free all-purpose flour and ½ teaspoon kosher salt.

 - To the batter, gently fold in ¾ cup frozen raspberries (chopped).
 The batter will be thick.